nonototo/scrap-rappers-location/README.md

 # scrap-rappers-location

-Scrap all rappers location (lat-lng) from wikipedia Fetched wikipedia html pages will be stored in "cache" for later reprocess.
+Scrap all rappers location (lat-lng) from wikipedia

+Fetched wikipedia html pages will be stored in "cache" for later reprocess

-If you want to "refetch" new data form wikipedia just delete the "cache" dir.
+If you want to "refetch" new data form wikipedia just delete the "cache" dir

-Rappers info will be exported to "./html/json/rappers.json" You can check results with a sample page.
+Rappers info will be exported to "./html/json/rappers.json"

+You can check results with a sample page

 ## initial setup